 I really enjoy trying new recipes and making old recipes healthier.
 So, when I look at a new recipe, here are the 5 steps that I go through to make a recipe healthier.
 The great part is, once you begin making recipes healthier, it becomes almost automatic!

 1. Type of Sugar Used

 The first step to make recipes healthier is to look at what type of sugar is used.
-If it is processed sugar, I use honey which is my preferred sweetener or Sucanat which is available from my affiliate partner or I have also purchased it from Azure Standard.
+If it is processed sugar, I use honey which is my preferred sweetener or Sucanat which is available from my affiliate partner.
 Sucanat has a hint of a molasses flavor similar to brown sugar.